SunTouch Mats Specifications and Installation Procedure ## SECTION 1 - OVERVIEW, SPECIFICATIONS & ELECTRICAL PREPARATION ```html

 - Measure resistance between black and white leads

-- Infinite resistance indicates a break or open line
+- Infinite resistance indicates an open line or wire break

 Checking for short circuits: